timelygator/TimelyGator/docs/sprint/Sprint2.md

   - **URL Tracking**
      - Automatically captures the active tab's URL.
      - Sends browsing data to the TimelyGator server at regular intervals.
   - **Tab Activity Monitoring**
      - Detects when a tab is opened, closed, or switched.
      - Tracks time spent on each tab and categorizes the data.
   - **Event Communication**
      - Utilizes message passing between content scripts and the background script.
-     - Establishes a secure and efficient connection with the TimelyGator client.
+     - Establishes a secure and efficient connection with the TimelyGator client
   - **Manifest v3 Compatibility:**
     - Built using the latest Chrome extension guidelines and technologies.
     - Ensures compliance with Chrome Web Store policies.

-  - **Next Steps**
-    - Explore adding support for other Chromium-based browsers.
-    - Consider enhancing data privacy features (e.g., site whitelisting, data anonymization).
-    - Evaluate the feasibility of integrating with non-Chromium browsers like Firefox.

 ## Unit Tests